lucienshawls/Free-Cloud-Compute/README.md

 4. Refresh the page and view logs of job `Initialize XXXXXX-Latest Instance`.
 5. Wait until the job proceeds to `Maintaining` step.
 6. Connect to the instance.
+7. Read the guidelines from step `Prepare the self-destruct trigger` (if exists) and normally terminate the instance.

 The specific step of filling in information varies with the operating system.